 As per the newsfeed norm, most of the views came from outside my primary network (2nd+ degree connections).
 The LinkedIn newsfeed algorithm functions so that every like and comment could potentially broadcast the respective post out to that person’s (1st-degree) network.
 Naturally, those with already established audiences will be in prime position to capitalize.
 However, some newcomers with compelling content will be able to stand out.
 There’s a similar case with locality, as my home metropolitan area, Dallas-Fort Worth, isn’t even one of the top 5.

 Based off of this one video, it seems that Sunday Night in the Americas, and Monday Morning for APAC and EMEA would be the ideal time to post.
 My rationale is that people tend to browse and check LinkedIn in the mornings.
 I’ve noticed consistent (albeit waning) increase in engagements each morning for the video throughout this past week.
 This could work well for weekly series.
 For daily series, the early mornings of your local time zone (or the time zone where the majority of your connections would be based in) would be the ideal time.
 This is reflective of optimal posting times for other types of content on LinkedIn.

 How to Publish LinkedIn Videos

-3. From the home page, you can start a post where you could include the video.
-After you upload, there’s an icon where you can add the subtitles file.
+- From LinkedIn’s home page, you can start a post where you can upload the video.

 The Benefits of LinkedIn Video